Hurricane Ava: Meteorological history

 On June 2, 1973, a tropical depression formed about 250 mi south of Salina Cruz, Oaxaca.
 It started out nearly stationary, and became a tropical storm late on the same day it formed, the first named storm of the 1973 Pacific hurricane season.
 Ava then slowly moved westwards away from Mexico and became a hurricane on June 3.
 Ava became a major hurricane on the afternoon of June 5.
 On the next day, a United States Air Force recon flight measured a wind speed of 150 mph and a central pressure of 915 mbar.
 These measurements made Hurricane Ava by far the most intense storm of the season.

 At its peak, Ava had winds of 160 mph.
 These winds made the storm a Category 5 hurricane on the Saffir–Simpson hurricane scale (SSHS), the highest category on the scale, and the first Category 5 hurricane since the 1959 season.
 Ava was also a hurricane with windspeeds rapidly increasing the closer to the eye they were measured.
 Over a distance of 4 mi, wind speeds increased from 70 to 158 mph, and they increased from 105 to 158 mph over half that distance.
 The reading of 915 mbar was roughly 100 mbar lower than the ambient environment far from the storm.

 After its peak, Ava started weakening on June 7, as it continued its westward path.
 Its winds were 140 mph on June 7 and 115 mph on the next day.
 It was no longer a major hurricane after its winds fell to 105 mph on June 9.
 Later that day it weakened to a tropical storm.
-Tropical Storm Ava became Tropical Depression Ava on June 11.
+It then weakened to a tropical depression on June 11.
 The system then turned north and dissipated on June 12.
 Its remnants then became embedded in the trade winds as a tropical wave.